auabake/pezesha/README.md

 ## Delployment

-The docker image is deployed to Image registry.
-Pull and run the image.
+The docker image is deployed to the Image registry.
+You simply pull and run the image.